 The City of Burlingame purchases all of its water from San Francisco Public Utilities Commission (SFPUC).
 The San Francisco Regional Water System (SFRWS) has several large pipelines running through town.
 We have several metered connections at various locations throughout the city.
-These connections feed directly into the Aqueduct zone (Purple area on map).
+These connections feed directly into the Aqueduct Zone (Purple area on map).
 Water is pumped to the higher elevations by booster pump stations and to storage reservoirs.
-To regulate the pressure in the higher elevations we have several pressure reducing valves.
+The City of Burlingame has several pressure reducing valves to regulate the water pressure in higher elevation areas.